Jackfruit Stew ~ Vegan Pot Roast Recipe

 You must use the green unrip variety that comes in a pouch or a can.
 I prefer the pouches as there is no liquid so therefor a perfect canvas to soak up all the savory flavors from the stew.
 If using the canned variety make sure to drain and rinse in a colander first.

-Feel free to also add in some of your favorite veggies here: green peas, mushrooms, green beans, spinach, they all pair well with the slow cooked flavors of the jackfruit and potato stew.
-If you prefer you could even swap the potatoes in the recipe for gnocchi dumplings, barley or farro, whatever your taste buds fancy.
+- Add Ins – Feel free to also add in some of your favorite veggies here: green peas, mushrooms, green beans, spinach, kale, they all pair well with the slow cooked flavors of this hearty stew.
+If you prefer you could even swap the potatoes in the recipe for gnocchi dumplings as I did here, barley or farro, whatever your tastebuds fancy.